MaximeCG/playground-vHt1pzkA/markdowns/mandelbrot.md

 @[Black and white image]({"stubs": ["v2/plot.py", "v2/mandelbrot.py"], "command": "sh -c 'python3 v2/plot.py && echo \"TECHIO> open -s /project/target/ index.html\"'"})

-Feel free to change the plot window.
+Feel free to change the plot window by changing the variables `RE_START`, `RE_END`, `IM_START` and `IM_END`.

 ## Colors

 In order to add some colors, one could associate a color for each possible value of iterations.
-In the following example, we are switching from RGB colors to HSV (hue, saturation, value) colors:
+In the following example, we are switching from RGB colors to HSV (hue, saturation, value) colors.
+This allows us to change the color easily by modifying only the hue.

 @[Use of HSV colors]({"stubs": ["v3/plot.py", "v3/mandelbrot.py"], "command": "sh -c 'python3 v3/plot.py && echo \"TECHIO> open -s /project/target/ index.html\"'"})